Severson-Group/AMDS/VoltageCard/docs/README.md

 <img src="Images/Voltage_card.svg" />

-The voltage sensor selected is the LEM LV 25-P, which can measure differential voltage of up to +/- 500V.
-This sensor has an accuracy of 0.8% and linearity of <0.2%.
+The voltage sensor selected is the LEM LV 25-P, which can measure the differential voltage of up to +/- 500V.
+This sensor has an accuracy of 0.8% and a linearity of <0.2%.
-The sensor converts the input voltage to the current outputs (range of +/-25mA), which is converted to the +/-10V signal using burden resistor.
+The sensor converts the input voltage to the current output (range of +/-25mA), which is converted to the +/-10V signal using a burden resistor.
-The intermediate op-amp stage converts +/-10V signal to 0-5V, which can be measured directly using the BNC connector.
+The intermediate op-amp stage converts the +/-10V signal to 0-5V, which can be measured directly using the BNC connector.
-To increase noise immunity, the card has inbuilt Analog to Digital Conversion (ADC) IC.
-The ADC selected is the TI ADS8860, which has SPI output.
+To increase noise immunity, the card has an inbuilt Analog to Digital Conversion (ADC) IC.
+The ADC selected is the TI ADS8860, which has a SPI output.
 The maximum data throughput of 1 MSPS can be obtained from this ADC.

 ### Datasheets